How Do You Fertilize Citrus Trees? What Is The Best Time To Fertilize?

 When Should You Not Fertilize The Citrus Trees?

 This kind of citrus tree is most nutrient-hungry when it blooms.
-It would help if you fed it well until it had solidly set fruits.
+It would help if you fed it well until it had solidly set fruit.

 No matter how healthy your citrus tree is, apply fertilizer when it is in bloom.